Zubeen Garg

-Zubeen Garg (/as/; 18 November 1972 – 19 September 2025) was an Indian musician, singer, composer, songwriter, instrumentalist, actor, director, filmmaker, poet and philanthropist who primarily worked and sang in the Assamese, Bengali, and Hindi-language films and music industries.
-He also sang in 40 other languages and dialects, including Bishnupriya Manipuri, Adi, Boro, Dimasa, English, Goalpariya, Gujarati, Kannada, Karbi, Malayalam, Marathi, Mising, Nepali, Bhojpuri, Odia, Sadri, Sanskrit, Sindhi, Tamil, Telugu, Tiwa and Urdu.
+Zubeen Garg (/as/; 18 November 1972 – 19 September 2025) was an Indian musician, composer, singer, songwriter who primarily worked and sang in the Assamese, Bengali, and Hindi-language films and music industries.
+He also sang in 40 other languages and dialects, including Bishnupriya Manipuri, Adi, Boro, Dimasa, English, Goalpariya, Gujarati, Kannada, Karbi, Malayalam, Marathi, Mising, Rabha, Garo, Nepali, Bhojpuri, Odia, Sadri, Sanskrit, Sindhi, Tamil, Telugu, Tiwa and Urdu.

 Garg was a multi-instrumentalist and played many instruments including anandalahari, dhol, dotara, drums, guitar, harmonica, harmonium, mandolin, keyboard, tabla, and various percussion instruments.
-He was regarded as one of the influential musicians in Assam, and was reportedly the highest-paid singer in Assam.
-Over a career spanning 33 years, he recorded over 40,000+ songs.
+He was regarded as one of the most influential musicians in Assam, and was reportedly the highest-paid singer in Assam.
+Over a career spanning 33 years, he recorded over 40,000 songs.
+(Note: Credited to multiple sources which claim he recorded over 38,000 or 40,000 songs.)

 Early life and family

-Garg was born on 18 November 1972, into an Assamese Brahmin family in Tura, Meghalaya, to Mohini Mohon Borthakur and Ily Borthakur.
+Zubeen was born on 18 November 1972, into an Assamese Brahmin family in Tura, Meghalaya, to Mohini Mohon Borthakur and Ily Borthakur.
 His first name was chosen in homage to Zubin Mehta.
-His last name was initially given "Borthakur" but later instead of continuing with his parental surname Borthakur, he chose "Garg", the title of his Brahmin gotra.
+His given last name was initially "Borthakur" but later instead of continuing with it, he chose "Garg", the title of his Brahmin gotra.

-Garg's family had ancestral roots in Tamulichiga (Jhanji), Jorhat, Assam.
-His father was a magistrate, and is also known as a lyricist and poet under the pen name Kapil Thakur.
-As a son of an Assam Civil Service officer, his father was frequently transferred, due to which he spent parts of his childhood moving with the family.
+Zubeen's father was a magistrate, and is also known as a lyricist and poet under the pen name Kapil Thakur.
+As a magistrate, his father was frequently transferred due to which Zubeen spent parts of his childhood moving with the family.
 His mother, Ily Borthakur, was a singer.
-His sister Jonkie Borthakur, who was a singer and actress, died in a car accident in February 2002 in Sonitpur district while travelling to perform a stage show along with her co-artists.
-He had released the album Xixhu in 2002, in memory of Jonkie Borthakur.
-His younger sister Palme Borthakur is the Head of Department and Assistant Professor of Geography at the University of Science & Technology, Meghalaya and Royal Global University.
-Her Ph.D. research focused on “Modern Music in Guwahati, Assam,” exploring cultural fusion and diffusion in North East India.
+His sister Jonkie Borthakur, a singer and actress, died in a car accident in February 2002 in Sonitpur district.
+She was travelling to perform a stage show along with her co-artists.
+Their last sibling duo album Sishu which was released on Oct 2002 is dedicated to her.
+His younger sister Palme Borthakur is an assistant professor of geography at the University of Science and Technology, Meghalaya and Royal Global University.

 Education

 Garg pursued his primary education at Carmel School, Jorhat, and later attended Karimganj High School and Bijni Bandhab High School.
 He passed his matriculation exam (class 10th) from Tamulpur Higher Secondary School, Nalbari in 1989.
-In the same year, he returned to Bongal Pukhuri, Jorhat, for his higher secondary education in science at the then Jagannath Barooah College, now Jagannath Barooah University.
+In the same year, he returned to Bongal Pukhuri, Jorhat, for his higher secondary education in science at the Jagannath Barooah College.
 After that, he went to pursue Bachelor of Science degree in B. Borooah College in 1991 after passing his HS Final Exam, but dropped out to concentrate on his singing career.